finanalyst/collection/README.md

 *  **%completion-options** (actually specified as %config<completion-options>)

 is the set of options that the completion plugin will require from the Mode-level configuration.
 For example, the very simple `cro-run` plugin requires the path to the static html files, the hostname, and the port on which the files are served.
-More complex plugins will require more options.

 *  **%options**